csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

     </blockquote>

 * Objects are abstract.
-* They can be used in any number of places across the project—places you might not have even seen.
+* They can be used in any number of places across the project — places you might not have even seen.
 * Avoid modifying their styles.
 * Be careful around anything with a leading `o-`.